mhallerud/multiplex_wormhole/README.md

 multiplex_wormhole was built and tested on MacOS with Python 3.9.13 in Spyder and bash 3.2.57(1)-release.

-# Quick-Start Guide
+# Quick-Start Guide for Novel Panel Design
+## 1. Set up input data
-1. Create a CSV file with a row for each target and columns for locus ID, template sequence, and target position following primer3 format: <start bp>,<length>.
-The [create_in_templates](scripts/create_in_templates.R) R script can be used to create this file using a VCF and FASTA as inputs.
+Create a CSV file with a row for each target and columns for locus ID, template sequence, and target position following primer3 format: <start bp>,<length>.
 See example inputs in the [examples folder](https://github.com/mhallerud/multiplex_wormhole/examples).

 Each DNA sequence in the FASTA file will be treated as a unique target for PCR amplification (i.e., sequences should each include one "target" region).

+The [create_in_templates](scripts/create_in_templates.R) R script can be used to create this file using a VCF and FASTA as inputs.
 The R script handles two input types:

-* *de novo*: Matches formatting output of *de novo* Stacks pipeline where the FASTA was created using `populations --fasta-loci`.
-Assumes the VCF 'CHROM' field matches the FASTA sequence headers with a prefix such as "CLocus_".
+* *de novo*: Matches formatting output of *de novo* Stacks pipeline with FASTA created by `populations --fasta-loci`.
+Assumes the VCF 'CHROM' field matches the FASTA sequence headers with a set prefix such as "CLocus_".

 * *reference-aligned: Assumes the FASTA sequence header is in the format `CHROM`:`startBP`-`endBP` where `CHROM` matches the reference sequence denoted as 'CHROM' field in the VCF, `startBP` is the position in the reference sequence where the FASTA sequence starts, and `endBP` is the position in the reference sequence where the FASTA sequence ends.
 This format can be extracted from reference-aligned SNP data in VCF format (e.g., output from Stacks, bcftools mpileup, etc.) using the following commands with REF.FASTA as the reference genome: